vishavjitparihar/MERN_Training/Training/Week_2/react-practice/react.md

 ## Components
 - Allows us to organize our logic into bits of reusable code that each hangle their own internal state
-- Allows for a layer of sepration in our app where each
+- Allows for a layer of sepration in our app where each component hanles their own state
+- React will rerender your component when it's state has changed

 ## Webpack
 - creates-react-app (CRA) generates and menages a webpack config for you